In the last few blogs, we focused on Omega-3 and its potential effects on your mood.

 Unlike Vitamin D3, if you decide to supplement with magnesium, it is very easy to buy the wrong product.

 Most drug-store magnesium pills are made of magnesium oxide.
 Even reputable brands like NatureMade use magnesium oxide.
 Magnesium oxide is not easily absorbed.
 You might as well swallow a pebble.
 Stay away from these products.

 Well-absorbed magnesium salts are not dense – they are fluffy and cannot be compressed into one small pill.
-You need to take 4 Jigsaw magnesium pills – and they are not cheap – but they are time-released, so you’re unlikely to experience a laxative effect.
+You need to take 4 InnovixLabs or Jigsaw magnesium pills to get 100% of your daily requirement of magnesium.

 Unless you eat like a hunter-gatherer caveman, you need to take a magnesium supplement.
 Even if you don’t have depression.

 There are lots of studies that link B-vitamin deficiencies to mood imbalance and depression.

 Getting enough Vitamin B12 is a real problem for some people, especially vegetarians.
 Unless you eat clams, oysters and liver regularly, you may want to think about supplementing.

 People used to eat liver.
 Now they think it is gross.
 It isn’t.
 Avoid it at your own risk.
 Here’s a recipe.